duckietown/duckietown-lx/modcon/README.md

     dts code evaluate

-This should take a few minutes.
-This is not supposed to be an interactive process: just let it run, and when you return, you will find the output in a folder, including videos, and trajectories, and all the statistics you would usually find on the website.
+This will take a few minutes and it is not supposed to be an interactive process: just let it run, and when you return you will find the output in a folder, including videos, and trajectories, and all the statistics you would usually find on the website.

 ### 📬 Submit your solution

-When you are ready to submit your homework, use the following command,
+When you are ready to submit your agent solution, use the following command:

     dts code submit

-This will package all your code and send it to the Duckietown servers for evaluation.
+This will package all your code and send it to the Duckietown [challenges server][challenges-server] for evaluation.

 ## Troubleshooting